RunnR-App/RunnR/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Fitness
-- **Mobile:** Mobile only
+- **Mobile:** Mobile only.
-- **Story:** Allows users to track their runs and share them with others simutainiously
+- **Story:** Allows users to track their runs and share them with others.
+Provides aggregate data about themselves
-- **Market:** Anyone who runs and enjoys sharing on social media
+- **Market:** Anyone who wants to log their runs or wants a social media for running data about themselves or others.
 - **Habit:** Running is routine exercise for many people.
 With RunnR, users can get indepth information about their runs, encouraging them to run more and share their activity with others.
 - **Scope:** Narrow focus.
 Run, Social Media, and user accounts all pilled into one.
 Since location is central in the application, it has much to be expanded on.
-For example, sharing your location with friends while running could be safer for users.
+For example, sharing location with selected friends during runs can be used as a saftey feature for users.

 ## Product Spec